HOW TO TEACH AND PREACH

 Remember that we do not exist simply to live for ourselves.
 We were created to represent God.

-God wants us to enjoy fellowship with Him.
-We must demonstrate the importance of us and others enjoying fellowship with God by our teaching and preaching.
+God wants us to enjoy fellowship with Him and other believers.
+We must demonstrate the importance of this by our teaching and preaching.

 When we share the Gospel, it shines a light on our lives.
 If we are not teaching and preaching well, then we will be tempted to shrink back from sharing the Gospel with those whom we lead and others.